 As malicious attacks become more widespread, aggressive and advanced, security is becoming more important than ever.
-While there are hundreds of ways you can increase the security of your website, there’s a basic thing you can do to lay the foundations of a secure platform – getting an SSL certificate.
+While there are hundreds of ways you can increase the security of your website, there’s something basic you can do to lay the foundations of a secure platform: getting an SSL certificate.
 Server packages such as VPS hosting offer SSL certificates to signify to site users that their data is secure.

 What is an SSL certificate?

 Firstly, what does SSL stand for?
-SSL is short for secure sockets layer.
-In practical terms, an SSL certificate provides a secure connection over the internet – most commonly between a user’s browser and the website they’re visiting.
-By encrypting that connection, it prevents interception of the data being transmitted over it, which comes with additional benefits.

-What does an SSL certificate do?

-Current version | As malicious attacks become more widespread, aggressive and advanced, security is becoming more important than ever.
-While there are hundreds of ways you can increase the security of your website, there’s a basic thing you can do to lay the foundations of a secure platform – getting an SSL certificate.
-Server packages such as VPS hosting offer SSL certificates to signify to site users that their data is secure.

-What is an SSL certificate?

-Firstly, what does SSL stand for?
-SSL is short for secure sockets layer.
-In practical terms, an SSL certificate provides a secure connection over the internet – most commonly between a user’s browser and the website they’re visiting.
-By encrypting that connection, it prevents interception of the data being transmitted over it, which comes with additional benefits.
+SSL is short for secure sockets layer, which, in practical terms, means certification provides a secure connection over the internet – most commonly between a user’s browser and the website they’re visiting.
+By encrypting that connection, SSL prevents interception of the data being transmitted over it, which comes with additional benefits.

 What does an SSL certificate do?